 Stockland established unlisted property funds in 2005 to offer unlisted property investment opportunities to wholesale and retail investors, provide new sources of capital, facilitate asset growth and generate sustainable income.
 Stockland Capital Partners Limited (“SCPL”), a wholly owned entity of Stockland, is the responsible entity for the unlisted property funds.
 SCPL has a separate Board of Directors.

 Stockland’s Directors, management and employees are required to maintain high ethical standards of conduct.
-Stockland's Code of Conduct and Ethical Behaviour is periodically reviewed and endorsed by the Board and covers dealings with both external parties and internal operations.
+Stockland's Code of Conduct is periodically reviewed and endorsed by the Board and covers dealings with both external parties and internal operations.

 The Code of Conduct is supported by the following policies:

 |Work Health and Safety|